JuliaActors/Actors.jl/docs/src/basics.md

 | `become(bhv)` | an actor designates a new behavior, |
 | `onmessage(bhv, msg)` | is executed by the actor when a message arrives. |

 A user can write actor programs using only those basic primitives.
-If `onmessage` method definitions are marked with `@ctx`, this injects a `ctx` (context) argument into calls to `self`, `spawn` ...
-This allows a program to work with different implementations of `ActorInterfaces.Classic`.

-`Actors` provides methods for those primitives and adds further functionality.
-On a basic level `Actors` is compatible with other libraries by building on the same basic interface.
+Those programs should run with minor modifications on other libraries supporting the same basic interface.

+!!! note "The interface needs yet work!"

+    At the moment the Actors implementation of the interface in ActorInterfaces.Classic is not complete as it doesn't support context injection with `@ctx`.

 ## [A Classic Example](@id table-tennis)